 NYLTA.com™ — Trusted by business owners and professionals across New York.

-Non-compliance may result in fines, suspension of good standing, or loss of authority to conduct business in New York.
+Non-compliance may result in state-imposed fines, suspension of good standing, or loss of authority to conduct business in New York.

 Information provided for general informational purposes only and does not constitute legal advice.